Nets make Jacque Vaughn coach, decide against Udoka pursuit

 AP Basketball Writer

-NEW YORK (AP) — The Brooklyn Nets made Jacque Vaughn their head coach Wednesday, promoting Steve Nash’s replacement instead of hiring suspended Boston coach Ime Udoka.
+The Brooklyn Nets were expected to hire the suspended Boston Celtics coach for their job, maybe after Vaughn had it only for a game.
+Instead, the Nets decided Wednesday to give the job to Vaughn.

+“I guess I was, what is that, the write-in candidate in the minds of the elections right now, but I’m OK with that,” Vaughn joked.
+“I said to my wife, I might have not been her first choice and we’ve been together 20 years, so it can all work out.
+So, off we go.”

 Vaughn has gone 2-2 as acting coach since the Nets and Nash parted ways on Nov.
-1. His first game as the head coach will be Wednesday night at home against the New York Knicks.
+1. His first game as the head coach was Wednesday night at home against the New York Knicks.

-“Jacque’s basketball acumen, competitiveness and intimate knowledge of our team and organization make him the clear-cut best person to lead our group moving forward,” general manager Sean Marks said in a statement.
-“He has a proven ability to get the best out of our players, hold them accountable and play a cohesive, team-first style of basketball.”
+“Over the course of this last week, these last sort of four games, it became evident that we didn’t need to look elsewhere,” general manager Sean Marks said.

+Still, it was believed that they would, and maybe even already had.

 After moving on from Nash, the Nets had discussions with Udoka, who along with Vaughn had been a Nets assistant before taking the Boston job.
 He led the Celtics to last season’s NBA Finals but was suspended for at least this season for violating team rules by having a relationship with a female staffer within the organization.